arpadroid/stylesheet-bundler/README.md

         </li>
         <li>
             <p>
-            Navigate to your project's local URL in your browser.
+            Navigate to your project's local URL in your browser.<br/>
             <strong>Note:</strong> Livereload will not work if you open an HTML file directly in your browser, you need a local server running e.g. `localhost:8080`
             </p>
         </li>